A project that bridges your practice with the Internet

 What is the significance of the open source studio to the creation of new media art?
 How has the Internet as a space for production altered the way you work, conduct research, engage in dialogue, share ideas, and collaborate?
 How has the idea of studying online in a studio course challenged and transformed your view of media art?
 And finally, how has communication, social interaction, and dialogue encouraged you to think differently about your artistic process?
 These are questions to consider in the creation of a final project for Open Source Studio: Internet Art & Culture.

-Each project will draw from the concepts, Web tools, software, and online experience we have explored in the course.
-The goal of the final project is to create a program for broadcast that bridges your practice (interactive media, film, sound, animation, graphic design, product design, or discipline outside the arts) with the Internet.
-To prepare for the broadcast, you can either record your work, or it can be presented as a live event.
+Create a final project that utilizes the concepts, Web tools, and online experience we have explored in this course.
+The goal of the final project is to bridge your practice (interactive media, film, sound, animation, graphic design, product design, etc.) with the Internet.
+You can either create your work specifically for the Web, so that it can be viewed and experienced online, or it can be staged as an installation work.
 In many cases, the outcome of the final project will be prototypical, in other words, a realization of an idea that could be expanded in the future.

 Essential criteria for the project:

-- The project is to be presented in recorded form or as a live event.
+- The project is to be created and exhibited on the Open Source Studio Website or as a physical installation.

-- Each project is built with tools and software presented in the course, though other tools can be considered as well.
+- It is built with communications tools and software presented in OSS (though other tools can be considered)

-- There is some aspect of topics we have discussed that is integral to the concept of the work.
+- There is some aspect of communications that is integral to the concept of the work.

-- The work explores critical ideas drawn from our study of media, performance, and net culture.
+- The work explores critical ideas drawn from our study of net culture and net art.

 - The work may be prototypical, meaning, it demonstrates a proof of concept, rather than being a polished, finished work.
-We are interested in process and good ideas in this course.
+We are interested in process and ideas in OSS.

 - The work may be collaborative, the joint effort of more than one student.